Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Cloud Operations/README.md

 ### AWS payment models
 +       pay-as-you-go
-    It allows you to easily adapt to changing bussiness needs without overcommitting budgets and improves your responsiverness to changes.
+    It allows you to easily adapt to changing business needs without overcommitting budgets and improves your responsiveness to changes.

 +        save when you commit
     It is a flexible pricing model that provides significant savings on your AWS usage.